In a Free State

-In a Free State is a novel by V. S. Naipaul published in 1971 by Andre Deutsch.
+In a Free State is a work of fiction by V. S. Naipaul published in 1971 by Andre Deutsch.
 It won that year's Booker Prize.
-The plot consists of a framing narrative and three short stories – "One out of Many", "Tell Me Who to Kill", and the title story, "In a Free State".
+The plot consists of a framing narrative and three stories – "One out of Many", "Tell Me Who to Kill", and the title story, "In a Free State".
 The work is symphonic, with different movements converging towards a common theme; although the theme is not spelled out, it evidently concerns the price of freedom, with analogies implicitly drawn among the three scenarios.
+The story "In a Free State" was later published as a standalone novel under the same title.

 Plot summary

 The novel begins with a narrator on a ferry to Egypt, and concludes many years later when he returns to Egypt as a tourist.

 First tale

 The first tale concerns an Indian servant from Bombay who, having no real alternative at home, accompanies his master on a diplomatic mission to Washington, D.C.
 The two Indians initially must cope with the poor exchange rate of Indian currency in the United States.

 The servant lives in what is virtually a cupboard, and inadvertently blows several weeks' salary just buying a snack.
 He then meets a restaurant proprietor who offers him an apparent fortune as a salary, so he absconds and works at the restaurant.
 Once he has his affairs in reasonable order, however, he starts to live in fear that his master will find him and order him back.
 He also learns that he is working illegally and is liable to deportation.

 The only way of resolving the situation is to marry a woman who had seduced him, but whom he had avoided ever since out of shame.